hyperledger/fabric/docs/source/cc_launcher.md

 When `detect` is invoked, `CHAINCODE_SOURCE_DIR` contains the chaincode source and `CHAINCODE_METADATA_DIR` contains the `metadata.json` file from the chaincode package installed to the peer.
+The `CHAINCODE_SOURCE_DIR` and `CHAINCODE_METADATA_DIR` should be treated as read only inputs.
 If the buildpack should be applied to the chaincode source package, `detect` must return an exit code of `0`; any other exit code will indicate that the buildpack should not be applied.